This Product is manufactured by MAPFRE Middlesea p.l.c.

 This depends on the scheme you choose, and is detailed on the Table of Benefits:

-- Basic Scheme covers treatment worldwide
+- Basic Scheme covers treatment worldwide.

 Can I include my dependants in my policy?

-Yes, you may include your spouse / partner and children on your policy, by including their details on the application form.
+Yes, you may include your spouse / partner and children on your policy, by including their details on the proposal form.
 Premium is charged for each individual according to their age and chosen cover.

-Parents or siblings are not considered as dependants, and will be quoted for separately.
+Parents or siblings are not considered as dependants and will be quoted for separately.

 As a policyholder you may include a new born child free of charge until the policy period expiry date.
 You will need to send a copy of the birth certificate within three months of the baby’s birth date.